 Brian: Yeah, it's almost like he has unrealistic abilities when we play laser tag.

-- Fry in Futurama it turns out is a naturally-talented composer, at least for the Holophoner.
+- It turns out he's is a naturally-talented composer, at least for the Holophoner, though he lacks the dexterity to actually play it properly.
 In The Devil's Hands Are Idle Playthings, he switches his hands with the Robot Devil's and becomes an overnight musical sensation.

 - One episode reveals that he has an encyclopedic knowledge of campfire horror stories of all things.
 Naturally, it's Lampshaded:

 - Morty Smith from Rick and Morty is alleged to be stupid to the point of having a disability according to his parents and struggles quite a bit with basic math and schoolwork.
 When it comes to his knowledge of anything Rick, however, the guy reveals himself to be a quick and even ruthless thinker and planner capable of grasping advanced concepts about infinite realities and even disarming neutrino bombs.
 He also has a real penchant for understanding and utilizing technology developed by Rick, and has on several occasions helped himself to weapons and tech from Rick's lab and never once struggled to use such weapons.
 He also manages to fool Rick on at least a few occasions.
 Rick even implies, correctly so if Evil!Morty is any indication, that Morty is fully capable of becoming a Big Bad level Evil Genius if he gets the chance.